 This section may be divided by subheadings.
 Discussions should cover the key findings of the study: discuss any prior art related to the subject so to place the novelty of the discovery in the appropriate context; discuss the potential short-comings and limitations on their interpretations; discuss their integration into the current understanding of the problem and how this advances the current views; speculate on the future direction of the research and freely postulate theories that could be tested in the future.

-For further information, please see Additional Requirements for specific article types including Focused Reviews, General Commentaries, Case Reports and Data Reports amongst others or you can check the descriptions defined in the journal’s "Article Types", which can be seen from the "For Authors" menu on any Frontiers journal page.
+For further information, please see Additional Requirements for specific article types including General Commentaries, Case Reports and Data Reports amongst others or you can check the descriptions defined in the journal’s "Article Types", which can be seen from the "For Authors" menu on any Frontiers journal page.

 This is a short text to acknowledge the contributions of specific colleagues, institutions, or agencies that aided the efforts of the authors.

 All citations in the text, figures or tables must be in the reference list and vice-versa.
 The references should only include articles that are published or accepted.
 Data sets that have been deposited to an online repository should be included in the reference list, include the version and unique identifier when available.
 For accepted but unpublished works use "in press" instead of page numbers.
 Unpublished data, submitted manuscripts, or personal communications should be cited within the text only, for the article types that allow such inclusions.
 Personal communications should be documented by a letter of permission.
 Website urls should be included as footnotes.
 Any inclusion of verbatim text must be contained in quotation marks and clearly reference the original source.
+Preprints can be cited as long as a DOI or archive URL is available, and the citation clearly mentions that the contribution is a preprint.
+If a peer-reviewed journal publication for the same preprint exists, the official journal publication is the preferred source.

 The following formatting styles are meant as a guide, as long as the full citation is complete and clear, Frontiers referencing style will be applied during typesetting.

-Reference list: provide the names of the first six authors followed by et al and doi when available.
+Reference list: provide the names of the first six authors followed by et al. and doi when available.

-In-text citations should be called according to the surname of the first author, followed by the year.
+In-text citations: these should be called according to the surname of the first author, followed by the year.
 For works by 2 authors include both surnames, followed by the year.
 For works by more than 2 authors include only the surname of the first author, followed by et al., followed by the year.
 For Humanities and Social Sciences articles please include page numbers in the in-text citations.

 Sondheimer, N., and Lindquist, S. (2000).
 Rnq1: an epigenetic modifier of protein function in yeast.
 Mol.
 Cell.
 5, 163-172.